Pineapple Glazed Ham Dinner for 2

 - Heat sweet potato puree and add a dollop to plate.

-- In another small skillet, sauté a few peeled asparagus spears in a drop of olive oil - add to your serving plates.
+- In another small skillet, sauté a few peeled asparagus spears in a drop of olive oil, salt, pepper - add to your serving plates.

 - Arrange a small pile of baby greens as a bed for the deviled egg half.